sohamdixit/Operating-Systems/README.md

 ### shell.c

-A "from-scratch" implementation of a Bash-like shell.
+An implementation of a Bash-like shell.
 - Implementation of shell in-built commands (like cd)
 - Supports input/output redirection (using '<' and '>' syntax) like in Bash
 - uses the GNU readline library to provide features of auto-completion